christiskatsouris/Introduction-Matlab/README.md

 ```

-By plotting the error sequence we can observe that innovation term follows the covariance stationarity condition.
+By plotting the error sequence we can observe that the disturbance term follows the covariance stationarity condition.

 ## Example 4